The Main Differences Between Chapter 7 and Chapter 13 Bankruptcy

-Chapter 7 looks at the assets you own at the moment your case is filed, protects those assets which are “exempt”— often everything you own—and discharges most or all of your debts.
+Chapter 7 looks at the assets you own at the moment your case is filed, protects those assets which are “exempt”— generally everything you own—and discharges most or all of your debts.

 Dealing with Secured Creditors

-In overly simple terms, a Chapter 7 is more appropriate for simple cases, Chapter 13 for more complicated ones.
+Generally, Chapter 7 is more appropriate for simple cases while Chapter 13 for more complicated bankruptcies.
 Or somewhat more accurately, Chapter 13 can give you more power over and flexibility with certain kinds of creditors, and if you have non-exempt assets.
-But if you do not have those kinds of debt or assets, or not much, then Chapter 7 would likely be the faster and easier option.
+However, if you do not have those kinds of debt or assets, or not much in terms of tangible assets, then Chapter 7 would likely be the faster and easier option.

 Next, we’ll get into a few scenarios where knowing the difference could pivotal.